eth-ait/hci-project-group-11/README.md

 A converse case was then presented in which respondents were given a specific quadarant in a 2-dimensional attribute scale, and asked to think of a specific song in that quadrant.
 A reference song (generated by the Spotify public API) was then presented to them, and users were asked to rate how similar the reference song was to the one that they thought of.

-The findings of the survey indicated that users are extremely divided on their opinions about the attributes of the music and are not always satisfied with the attirbutes and ratings that are automatically generated by servies like the Spotify public API.
+The findings of the survey indicated that users are extremely divided on their opinions about the attributes of the music and are not always satisfied with the attirbutes and ratings that are automatically generated by services like the Spotify public API.
 This made sense because individual music tastes tend to be subjective and widely varying.

 To read more about the studies conducted, please read the the Study Report which provides full details including information about the data collected.

 ### Study Report

-The lessons learnt from this exercise in conducting our studies indicated that that
+The lessons learnt from this exercise in conducting our studies indicated that closed-loop feedback would be necessary to account for the variation and unpredictability of the users' tastes in music, and that support for this closed loop would need to built into the user interface that we are designing.

 Please follow the link to read our full study including results: [Study Report (pdf)](Deliverables/study_report_group_11.pdf)

 ### Feedback from Stakeholder

 After presenting our results to Viktor from Teufel, our stakeholder, it was decided that we should put algorithms details aside since it is a very complex area and unfortunately out of scope for the course project.
-Instead more focus was to be placed on designing concept user interface that already assumes a backend sensor and database suite that is able provide accurate music prediction and mood detection services.
+Instead, our focus would be turned to designing a concept user interface that already assumes a backend sensor and database suite that is able provide accurate music prediction and mood detection services.

 Upon discussion the user interfaces that our team had been exploring, Viktor and the team agreed that the 2-Dimensional Navigator is a fast and intuitive interface for users who simply want to choose a mood quickly.
 However, it might not be sufficient as a standalone interface.
 For example, an advanced user like Courtney may wish to tweak more than two attributes to get a specific playlist vibe that she wants.
 Viktor therefore agreed that we the team should explore supporting an "advanced option" for users that want to adjust their mood/music setting in more detail.
 This can be achieved, for example, through our 1-dimensional Slider prototype and additional drop-down menu to select specific genres.